frstrtr/cpuminer-multi/IMPLEMENTATION_SUMMARY.md

 # ASICBoost/Version-Rolling Implementation Summary

+## ⚠️ CRITICAL NOTICE: This is a Protocol Stub, NOT a Performance Optimization

+### What This IS:
+- ✅ BIP320 protocol implementation for version-rolling
+- ✅ Testing tool for P2Pool ASICBoost infrastructure
+- ✅ Educational demonstration of the protocol
+- ✅ Debugging aid for pool developers

+### What This IS NOT:
+- ❌ **NOT a speed optimization** - Mining is NOT faster
+- ❌ **NOT implementing midstate reuse** - Core ASICBoost benefit missing
+- ❌ **NOT modifying hash calculations** - Mining loops unchanged
+- ❌ **NOT for production mining** - Zero performance gain

+**ASICBoost's 20-30% efficiency gains come from ASIC-level midstate caching, which this implementation does not provide.
+CPU mining speed is completely unaffected.**

+---

 ## Overview

 Successfully implemented BIP320 version-rolling support in cpuminer-multi for testing P2Pool ASICBoost implementations.
 This allows CPU miners to properly negotiate and use version-rolling, validating that the pool's ASICBoost infrastructure works correctly.